akamai/terraform-provider-akamai/docs/resources/gtm_geomap.md

   * `nickname` - A descriptive label for the group.
   * `countries` - (List) Specifies an array of two-letter ISO 3166 country codes, or for finer subdivisions, the two-letter country code and the two-letter stateOrProvince code separated by a forward slash.

-### Backing Schema Reference
+### Schema Reference

-The GTM Geographic Map backing schema and element descriptions can be found at [Akamai Developer Website](https://developer.akamai.com/api/web_performance/global_traffic_management/v1.html#geographicmap).
+The GTM Geographic Map backing schema and more complete element descriptions can be found at [Akamai Developer Website](https://developer.akamai.com/api/web_performance/global_traffic_management/v1.html#geographicmap).